nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 {::boilerplate bcp14-tagged}

-The reader is assumed to be familiar with the terms defined in Section 4 of {{-rats-arch}}.
+The reader is assumed to be familiar with the terms defined in Section 4 of {{-rats-arch}} and {{-rats-endorsements}}.

 # Background {#sec-background}

 Complex platforms may contain a variety of hardware components, several of which may contain a hardware root of trust.
-The root of trust may anchor one or more layers {{-dice-layer}} resulting in multiple instances of attestation Evidence.
+Each root of trust may anchor one or more layers {{-dice-layer}} resulting in multiple instances of attestation Evidence.
-Evidence may be protected by an wrapping structure, such as a certificate {{-dice-attest}} or a secure transport over a bus interface {{-spdm}} may provide integrity protection.
+Evidence may be integrity protected by digital signatures, such as certificates {{-dice-attest}}, tokens {{-cwt}} or by a secure transport {{-spdm}}.
 For example, a system bus may allow dynamically configured peripheral devices that have attestation capabilities.
 Confidential computing environments, such as SGX, may extend an initial boundary to include a peripheral, or a peer enclave, that together forms a network of trustworthy nodes that a remote attestation Verifier may need to appraise.

-Such a complex platform may rely one or more endpoints that communicate with a remote Verifier to convey a structure that is a conglomeration of Evidence instances.
-A complex platform may consist of multiple instances of a subsystem, such as multiple network adapters, storage controllers, or processors.
-Even though they may be identical copies, each instance should have its own Evidence instance.
-Insertion and removal of a configurable component may affect the composition  of Evidence.
+Multiple Evidence blocks may be combined into a composite Evidence block {{-cmw}} that is more easily conveyed.
+Complex platforms may have one or more lead Attester endpoints that communicate with a remote Verifier to convey composite Evidence.
+The composition of the complex platform is partially represented in the composite Evidence.

+However, composite Evidence may not fully describe platform composition.
+A complex platform may consist of multiple subsystems, such as network adapters, storage controllers, memory controllers, special purpose processors, etc.
+The various sub-subsystem components vendors may create hardware bills of material (HBOM) that describe sub-system composition.
+A complex platform vendor may assemble various sub-system components whose composition is described by a platform HBOM.
+Although CoRIM may be used to create HBOMs, use of this profile for HBOM creation is unanticipated.

+Nevertheless, a complex system may contain multiple identical instances of sub-sytem components that produce identical Evidence blocks.
+Additionally, dynamic insertion or removal of a component may result in composite Evidence blocks that reflect this dynamism.

 # Profile Identifier {#sec-profile-identifier}